Lightstreamer/Lightstreamer-kafka-connector/examples/quickstart-redpanda-serverless/README.md

 # Quick Start with Redpanda Serverless

-This folder contains a variant of the [_Quick Start SSL_](../quickstart-ssl/README.md#quick-start-ssl) app configured to use _Redpanda Serverless_ as the target Kafka cluster.
+This folder contains a variant of the [_Quick Start SSL_](../quickstart-ssl/README.md#quick-start-ssl) app configured to use _Redpanda Serverless_ as the target cluster.
 You may follow the [instructions](https://docs.redpanda.com/current/deploy/deployment-option/cloud/serverless/) on [Redpanda Docs](https://docs.redpanda.com/current/home/) to perform the following operations:

 - deploy a Serverless Cluster
 - create a user that uses `SCRAM-SHA-256` mechanism